 I began my academic journey at Cape Cod Community College, where I participated in an internship program at the Woods Hole Oceanographic Institution.

-I’m now pursuing my Ph.D. in Organismal and Evolutionary Biology at UMass Amherst with Dr. Komoroske, where my research continues to explore how marine organisms respond and adapt to environmental change.
+I am now pursuing my PhD in Organismal and Evolutionary Biology at UMass Amherst, where my research focuses on how marine organisms respond and adapt to environmental change.

 My Research

-I study how life in the ocean adapts to change.
-My work combines genetics, physiology, and environmental data to uncover how temperature, oxygen, and other shifting conditions influence where marine species live, move, and survive.
-I’m especially interested in how movement, through local adaptation and migration, shapes resilience and sustainability in a rapidly changing ocean.
+I study how life in the ocean adapts to change by integrating genetics, behavior, and environmental data to understand how shifting conditions influence where species live and persist.

 Outside the Lab